-We also have a wholly owned subsidiary, Portage Services Ltd.,(PSL) which was incorporated in Ontario, Canada under the name 1843343 Ontario Inc. and changed its name to the present name on July 11, 2013.
+We also have a wholly owned subsidiary, Portage Services Ltd., (PSL) which was incorporated in Ontario, Canada under the name 1843343 Ontario Inc. and changed its name to the present name on July 11, 2013.
 PSL acts as a local agent for the Company as per the requirements of the Ontario Securities Commission.
-PSL maintains an office in Toronto, Canada and looks after all corporate, financials and regulatory matters.
-We have developed a comprehensive website - www.portagebiotech.com which provide information on our people, activities and other corporate details.
+PSL maintains an office in Toronto, Canada and looks after all corporate, financials and regulatory matters. our website - www.portagebiotech.com provides more information on our people, activities and other corporate details.